mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-414.md

 ![ocp-aws-localzones-step5-cfn-subnet-bue-1a][ocp-aws-localzones-step5-cfn-subnet-bue-1a]

-<p align="center">Figure-5: CloudFormation Stack for Local Zone subnet in us-east-1-bue-1a</p>
+<p align="center">Figure 5: CloudFormation Stack for Local Zone subnet in us-east-1-bue-1a</p>

 ### Step 2.
 Create the additional Security Group